Kylie Minogue: Health

-Minogue was diagnosed with breast cancer at age 36 in May 2005, leading to the postponement of the remainder of her Showgirl: The Greatest Hits Tour and her withdrawal from the Glastonbury Festival.
+Minogue was diagnosed with breast cancer at the age of 36 in May 2005, leading to the postponement of the remainder of her Showgirl: The Greatest Hits Tour and her withdrawal from the Glastonbury Festival.
 Her hospitalisation and treatment in Melbourne resulted in a brief but intense period of media coverage, particularly in Australia, where then Prime Minister John Howard issued a statement of support.
 As media and fans began to congregate outside the Minogue residence in Melbourne, Victorian Premier Steve Bracks warned the international media any disruption of the Minogue family's rights under Australian privacy laws would not be tolerated.

 Minogue underwent a lumpectomy, on 21 May 2005 at Cabrini Hospital in Malvern and commenced chemotherapy treatment soon after.
 After the surgery, the disease "had no recurrence".
 On 8 July 2005, she made her first public appearance after surgery when she visited a children's cancer ward at Melbourne's Royal Children's Hospital.
 She returned to France where she completed her chemotherapy treatment at the Institut Gustave Roussy in Villejuif, near Paris.
 In January 2006, her publicist announced she had finished chemotherapy, and her treatment continued for the next months.
 On her return to Australia for her concert tour, she discussed her illness and said her chemotherapy treatment had been like "experiencing a nuclear bomb".
 While appearing on the American television talk show, The Ellen DeGeneres Show in 2008, she said her cancer had originally been misdiagnosed.
 She commented, "because someone is in a white coat and using big medical instruments doesn't necessarily mean they're right", but later spoke of her respect for the medical profession.

 Minogue was acknowledged for the impact she made by publicly discussing her breast cancer diagnosis and treatment.
-In May 2008, the French Cultural Minister Christine Albanel said, "Doctors now even go as far as saying there is a "Kylie effect" encouraging young women to have regular checks."
+In May 2008, the French Cultural Minister Christine Albanel said, "Doctors now even go as far as saying there is a 'Kylie effect' encouraging young women to have regular checks."
 Several scientific studies have been carried out how publicity around her case resulted in more women undergoing regular checks for cancer symptoms.
 Television host Giuliana Rancic cited Minogue's cancer story as "inspirational", when Rancic was diagnosed with breast cancer.

+In her 2026 docuseries Kylie, Minogue revealed that she had experienced a recurrence of breast cancer in 2021.
+It was found early during a health check-up.
+She kept her diagnosis private and was able to beat it shortly thereafter.
+Her song "Story", from the 2023 album Tension, was inspired by her experience.